Welcome, guest !

 The study took about a year to conduct and is a synthesis of peer-reviewed research published in a various journals.
 The scientists examined the literature looking for indicators of biofuels that are more sustainable and carry a smaller ecological footprint, then used that information to derive the policy recommendations.

-Link to this news: Are biofuels just as harmful as fossil fuels?
+Related Offers - Are biofuels just as harmful as fossil fuels?